by Dan Hiestand

 “The entire nation remembers you,” Jace said quickly, feeling as though he was watching himself in a dream.
 “No one needs to be reminded.”

 “As a great soldier, maybe.
-For my feats, but not as an Outrider,” he said.
+For my feats during the Looking Glass War, but not as an Outrider,” he said.
 It was hard to tell in the darkness, but Jace thought he saw the man wince.
-“All Outriders are descended from the point teams that carved this nation out from nothing.
-Sacrificed everything so Veil’driel might be born.”
+“All Outriders are descended from the point teams that carved Veil’driel out from nothing.
+Sacrificed everything so that a nation might be born.”
 He was looking at Jace again, a wistful expression on his face.
 “And what is the Order now but another gear in the propaganda machine?
 Churning out daily lies to children and wide-eyed morons.
 All of its glory forgotten.
-So it is with the world as a whole.”
+And so it is with the world as a whole.”

 Jace could hardly believe the turn his thoughts had taken, or the roiling emotions swimming inside him.
 For a moment, he considered the possibility that Artemus was manipulating him again, as he had in the Communion Vault.
 But then again, somehow, he knew to dismiss the notion.